Want to increase direct bookings without paying per click for advertising?

 Second, university sites get a lot of web traffic, so a listing on their hotel page can be a solid lead generation tactic for bookings.
 And finally, partnering with a large university helps create a more professional online image.

 Digital marketing for hotels doesn’t happen overnight.
 There’s a lot of work involved.

-If you don’t have the time to blog, optimize your website for search engines, or partner with a university, don’t be afraid to call in the experts.
+If you don’t have the time to blog, optimize your website for search engines, or partner with a university, don’t be afraid to call in the SEO experts.

 We would be more than happy to help you with your hotel marketing strategies.